jonaseberle/xplane-plugin-SlewMode/README.md

     - Pitch axis -> pitch
     - Roll axis -> roll
   - You can bind keys for increasing/decreasing altitude.
+  - While pressing <kbd>SHIFT+SPACE</kbd> your current input will be the default movement vector.
+    Example: Move stick forward, press <kbd>SHIFT+SPACE</kbd> and you will continue to move forward even if you center the stick again.
 * Stop Slew Mode by pressing the key again.

 ### More commands